soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Entities-Inventory-DestinyInventoryComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-A list of minimal information for items in an inventory: be it a character's inventory, or a Profile's inventory.(Note that the Vault is a collection of inventory buckets in the Profile's inventory) Inventory Items returned here are in a flat list, but importantly they have a bucketHash property thatindicates the specific inventory bucket that is holding them.
-These buckets constitute things like the separatesections of the Vault, the user's inventory slots, etc.  See DestinyInventoryBucketDefinition for more info.
+A list of minimal information for items in an inventory: be it a character's inventory, or a Profile's inventory.
+(Note that the Vault is a collection of inventory buckets in the Profile's inventory) Inventory Items returned here are in a flat list, but importantly they have a bucketHash property that indicates the specific inventory bucket that is holding them.
+These buckets constitute things like the separate sections of the Vault, the user's inventory slots, etc. See DestinyInventoryBucketDefinition for more info.

 ## Schema
 * **Schema Type:** Class